 The chef’s daily market visits direct the brief all-organic, Italian-inflected menu at this fittingly tiny restaurant (only 15 seats).
 Expect dishes like French beans with octopus and wild mushroom spaghetti.

 The dining room might not look like all that much, but this is one of those restaurants that changes how people think about food.
 Chef Inaki Aizpitarte, a pioneer in Paris’s neo-bistro scene, deconstructs traditional French dishes and reassembles them in wildly inventive, globally influenced ways.
-Despite the kitchen fireworks, it never feels pretentious here, which is probably why locals and tourists alike line up out the door to get a table (they only take reservations for the first seating).
+Despite the kitchen fireworks, it never feels pretentious here, which is probably why locals and tourists alike line up out the door to get a table (reservations are available only for the first seating).

 La Fontaine de Mars129 Rue Saint-Dominique, 7th | +33.147.054.644

-In a city filled with good, classic restaurants, it's hard to narrow down to a few favorites, but Le Fontaine de Mars is one of those old-world bistros that constantly draws you back in.
-Once inside, no one would blame you for thinking that nothing has changed in a hundred years—and maybe it hasn't—pink tablecloths, mirrored walls, and retro floor tiles abound.
-Keep your order to the tried-and-tested classics, good steak frites or coq au vin with a large glass of red is the way to go here.
+In a city filled with good, classic restaurants, it's hard to narrow it down to a few favorites, but Le Fontaine de Mars is one of those old-world bistros that constantly draws you back in.
+Once inside, no one would blame you for thinking that nothing has changed in a hundred years—and maybe it hasn't: Pink tablecloths, mirrored walls, and retro floor tiles abound.
+Keep your order to the tried-and-true classics, good steak-frites or coq au vin with a large glass of red is the way to go here.

-It takes nerve (and talent) for an American to take a French concept and recreate it for a famously hard-to-please Parisian audience.
-In chef Jody William’s case, her French-inspired wine bar, Buvette, has been adopted with open arms.
-She tested the concept in New York first—there is a much-loved West Village outpost—and exported her “gastrotheque” back to Paris in 2013, to rave reception.
-In this romantic, perfectly Parisian little wine bar, you can expect a wonderful cocktail and wine list, and a petite menu of small versions of dishes like Coq Au Vin and Moules and Tartines.
-They also serve several local, seasonal salads—good ones are still a hard to find in many traditional French restos.
+It takes nerve (and talent) for an American to take a French concept and re-create it for a famously hard-to-please Parisian audience.
+In chef Jody Williams's case, her French-inspired wine bar, Buvette, has been embraced with open arms.
+She tested the concept in New York first—there is a much-loved West Village outpost—and exported her gastrothèque to Paris in 2013, to rave reviews.
+In this romantic, perfectly Parisian little wine bar, you can expect a wonderful cocktail and wine list, and a petite menu of small versions of dishes like coq au vin, moules, and tartines.
+They also serve several local, seasonal salads—good ones are still hard to find in many traditional French restaurants.

 While it's nearly-impossible to get a reservation at Septime—and a bar stool at their wine bar is hard to come by, too—you’ll probably have better luck at their newest venture, Clamato, a seafood-centric joint that refuses reservations.
 Also, it’s open all day on Saturday and Sunday, which is a rarity in Paris.